RookieT0T/BIBA-Twitter-Crawler/README.md

 # Note of twitterCrawler.py:
 1. This program runs slowly and I am not sure what causes this issue.
 2. tweets.csv and commands.jpg are the files when I made my own test.
 You can ignore them.

+# dataAnalysis.py
+1. This is a program of analyzing the data collected from twitter. textBlob library is used.
+2. This program is not perfect and feel free to edit it.

+# Figure_1.png
+1. This is a pie chart automatically generated from dataAnalysis.py.